Vera Zvonareva: 2021: Back to top 100 in singles and top 50 in doubles

-Coming through qualifying at the Eastbourne International, Zvonareva retired during her first-round match against Daria Kasatkina due to a left hip injury.
+Coming through qualifying at the Eastbourne International, Zvonareva retired during her first-round match against Daria Kasatkina due to a hip injury.
 Ranked 96 at Wimbledon, she won her first-round match over Marie Bouzková but was beaten in the second round by seventh seed and 2020 French Open champion, Iga Świątek.

 Seeded fourth at the Thoreau Open, Zvonareva reached the semifinals where she fell to eventual champion Magdalena Fręch.
 At the Cincinnati Open, she lost in the first round of qualifying to compatriot Liudmila Samsonova.
 Competing at the first edition of the Cleveland Open, she beat qualifier Ulrikke Eikeri in the first round.
 She withdrew from her second-round match against seventh seed Sara Sorribes Tormo due to a right ankle injury.
 Ranked 101 at the US Open, she was defeated in the first round by top seed Ashleigh Barty.

 In December, Zvonareva played at the first edition of the Open Angers Loire.
 Seeded sixth, she was eliminated in the second round by qualifier Natalia Vikhlyantseva.
 However, in doubles, she and Monica Niculescu reached the final and lost to Tereza Mihalíková/Greet Minnen.
 She competed in her final tournament of the season at the Open de Limoges.
 Seeded sixth, she made it to the semifinals where she lost to second seed and eventual champion, Alison Van Uytvanck.
 In doubles, she and Niculescu won the title beating Estelle Cascino/Jessika Ponchet in the final.

 Zvonareva ended the year ranked 87 in singles and 53 in doubles.